 There’s a homeless person on a bench.

-That homeless person – he’s not there because of anything he did.
+Consider that homeless person.
+He’s not there because of anything he did.
 That man is the person who got robbed in the Parable of the Good Samaritan.
 For this topic today, he represents all the people who have lost their jobs because of COVID.
 Their homes.
 People whose lives have fallen apart because family members died from COVID and there wasn’t anyone to help them cope.
 In other words, he represents everyone whose lives have been ripped apart by COVID.

 They didn’t do anything wrong.
 Their lives were destroyed because someone else caught COVID.
 More on that in a moment.